How To Use Adobe Spark To Easily Create Beautiful Sharable Images

 4) Adobe Spark will automatically generate an image for you, which you can easily edit and change up.
-And BTW, you’ll see the #AdobeSpark in the lower righthand side - don’t worry about that.
+And BTW, if you see the #AdobeSpark in the lower righthand side - don’t worry about that.
 I’ll show you how to get rid of that in a second :)

 On the righthand side you’ll see a bunch of themes that you can pick from.
 Scroll through them and pick one that tickles your fancy.
 This will just be the theme that changes - we will adjust the image, font, coloring, etc., in just a second.

 8) Once I pick a picture to use, I simply click on it and it will show up on my image.
-I can adjust the placement of the image by simply clicking and dragging it where I want it.
+I can adjust the placement of the image and my text by simply clicking and dragging it where I want it.